Cosy Dens (Czech: Pelíky) is a Czech cult film from 1999. Directed by Jan Hřebejk, it is a tragicomic exploration of life under the Communist regime.

 - Happily Married: The ebeks are happy together, much happier than the Krauses.
 It's because Women Are Wiser — and Mrs ebek definitely is.
 She knows how to handle her husband and genuinely likes him.
 He is fond of his wife as well.

 - Hilariously Abusive Childhood: When Czech people watch the fathers outbursts toward their children, they tend to find a lot of humor in them.
-This seems to be because the fathers behavior caricatures a kind of paternal despotism that seems to have been common.
+This seems to be because the fathers behavior caricatures a kind of paternal despotism that seems to have been common at one time.

 - Insistent Terminology: During Christmas lunch, Jindřika and Father Kraus butt heads over whether Mrs. Kraus made dumplings or gnocchi.
 The debate quickly gets very ugly.